mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/06_closures_iterators/index.md

 ## Closures' types

 Closures are unnameable types.
-That is, each closure gets its own unique type from the compiler, but we cannot use it.
+That is, each closure gets its own unique type from the compiler, but we cannot name it.
 Therefore, closures' types must be inferred.
 We will often use `impl` keyword with closure traits (e.g., `impl Fn`) - those traits are described below.

 ## Closures capture environment